HTTP Request Logging and Debugging in ASP.NET Core

-We'll explore a method that captures everything from headers and query parameters to body content and the requester's IP address.
+• How to capture everything from headers and query parameters to request bodies and IP addresses.

 private async Task LogFullRequestDetails(HttpRequest request)